v0l0v/terreta/README.md

 ---

-**Start your adventure today!** Hide caches, find treasures, and explore the world through Treasures.
+**Start your adventure today!** Hide geocaches, find them, and explore the world through Treasures.